Classification of Incidents, and Incident Reporting

 Xyz Ltd. is committed to providing products that satisfy customer and consumer requirements and are safe in design and use.
 Classification of incidents and management process | Incident management policy.

 This commitment is described fully in the company Quality Policy.
-Specifically, with regard to product recalls, XYZ Ltd. Will establish and maintain procedures and support systems to recall any suspect product from the marketplace in the most efficient and effective manner.
+Specifically, about product recalls, XYZ Ltd. Will establish and maintain procedures and support systems to recall any suspect product from the marketplace most efficiently and effectively.

 XYZ Ltd. Product Recall Procedure covers all products manufactured by XYZ Ltd. distributed through depot/retail.
 Incident management process.